 Our Lord!
 Forgive me and my parents, and all the faithful, on the day when the reckoning is held.’
 8

 Prophet Ibrahim said this prayer when he was in his old age.
 Therefore, it becomes clear that both his parents were righteous believers and monotheists.
 And, the one whom he called father was not his biological father, but rather his uncle who raised him.

-The Quran makes it clear that being kind to and respecting parents is an obligation that all Muslim individuals must perform.
-It is because parents go to a great deal of trouble raising and educating their children and they deserve to be respected.
-Being good to your parents is so important that God always mentions it after saying that we must worship Him.
+The Quran clarifies that being kind to and respecting parents is an obligation all Muslim individuals must fulfill.
+It is because parents go to a great deal of trouble raising and educating their children, and they deserve to be respected.
+Being good to your parents is so important that God always mentions it after saying we must worship Him.
 In other words, after the worship of God, being good to your parents is extremely important.

 - Quran 29:8 (Qara’i).

 - Quran 17:24 (Qara’i).

 - Quran 27:19 (Qara’i).